mariodim/perfchain/README.md

 3) A customized script to estimate the overall time (using the service time derived from the parsed logs) required for Registration and PDU session establishment for the Poly chain deployment.

 Scripts 2) and 3) implement the concept of non-product-form queueing networks, specifically utilizing the Decomposition Algorithm.
 This approach is based on the principle of dividing a large system (the queue of nodes) into smaller subsystems that can be analyzed independently.

+Moreover, in the same colab environment is present a final section with main commands to interact with Open5GS and UERANSIM plus instructions for generating emualted 5G traffic.

 [1] Open5GS.org